petersenpeter/CellExplorer/docs/tutorials/behavior-tutorial.md

 end
 ```

-Next we define maze parameters

-These are used for linearization and defining states on the maze (e.g. left/right)
+Next we define maze parameters.
+These parameters are used for the linearization and to define states on the maze (e.g. left/right arm)
 ```m
 maze.type = 'theta';
 maze.radius_in = 96.5/2;